Mischa Barton Confirms She's the Victim of Revenge Porn: My Absolute Worst Fear Was Realized

-Mischa Barton told reporters Wednesday that her "absolute worst fear was realized" when she learned an ex had filmed an explicit video of her without her consent and that the images were being shopped around.
+The actress told reporters Wednesday that her "absolute worst fear was realized" when she learned an ex had filmed an explicit video of her without her consent and that the images were being shopped around.

 The O.C. actress and her lawyer Lisa Bloom gave a press conference over the matter, which followed a tabloid report a day earlier about a sex tape.
-Bloom said they obtained an emergency restraining order against Barton's ex, who they did not name publicly, over the "revenge porn" and also filed a police report.
-Authorities have not commented.
+Barton has obtained an emergency restraining order against two exes, who she has not named publicly, over the "revenge porn" and also filed a police report.

+The Los Angeles Police Department tells E!
+News in a statement: "A report was taken yesterday at the West LA police station.
+It is currently under review (the police report) and they are going to establish what entity of the department is going to conduct a throughout and formal investigation"

 Premiere/Dmac/FAMEFLYNET PICTURES

-Note: UPDATE: Mischa Barton has had a victory in court today after a judge ruled that her ex must return all explicit materials back to her and not release any of them, E!
-News has learned.
-Both parties also agreed to a no-contact clause and must remain at least 100 yards away from one another.